reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 - Install via Magisk Manager or Recovery
 - Install Audio Modification Library in Magisk download if using audio mods other than this
 - Reboot (reboot twice don't reflash, if you have Magisk sepolicy.rule bug)

-## Warning!!!
-- Prepare for possibility of bootloop or even brick because this is not a pure Magisk Module

 ## Optional
 - https://t.me/audioryukimods/2616